willpaceley/gawds-battle-bot/README.md

 Now you should be ready to take your bot online!

-To run a local development enviroment, you can run the bot with [nodemon](https://www.npmjs.com/package/nodemon) by using the `npm run dev` script on your local machine.
+To run a local development environment, you can run the bot with [nodemon](https://www.npmjs.com/package/nodemon) by using the `npm run dev` script on your local machine.

-To manage the bot in a production enviroment, I use the process manager [pm2](https://www.npmjs.com/package/pm2), which you can run with `npm run start`.
+To manage the bot in a production environment, I use the process manager [pm2](https://www.npmjs.com/package/pm2), which you can run with `npm run start`.